 Certainly, Katrina believed.
 The dying believer was blessed in his hope.
-Christian was
+Christian was not yet satisfied.

 "I think I shall know when I am dying," said he.
 "At least, I often think I am dying when my pain comes in the night; but I do not know more about where I am going then than at other times."